21Kgold/holbertonschool-web_react/react_intro/README.md

 * Create a function named getFullYear that will return the current year and a function named getFooterCopy When true, should return Holberton School.
 When false, should return Holberton School main dashboard.
 * Modify the footer returned in task_1/dashboard/src/App.js to use these two functions
 * Create a notification component.
+* Check that you can see the two elements on the browser, and using the React browser extension

 <p align="center">
   <img src="./images/task_1_dashboards.png" alt="Image Description" width="60%"/>